nateranda/archscript/README.md

 ## Overview

-Although there are many automated Arch install scripts, they are mostly tailored to a single user's preferences on certain hardware.
+Although there are many automated Arch install scripts, they are either time-consuming or only tailored to a single user's preferences and hardware.
 I wanted to make a script that served as a baseline for other users to expand upon and customize to their liking, no matter their computer or workflow.

-To make this script as easy to configure as possible, the most common customizations like packages, desktop evironments, and bootloaders are done in a .conf file away from the rest of the heavy scripting.
-If you need to go into the scripts themselves to tweak something, I've tried to annotate the scripts as much as possible to help them make sense.
+To make this script as easy to configure as possible, all customizations are done in a .conf file.
+However, if you need to go into the scripts themselves to tweak something, I've tried to annotate the scripts as much as possible to help them make sense.

 ## Usage